jshaw86/distributed-systems-take-home/README.md

      - SERVERS=http://backend1:8080,http://backend2:8080
    ```

-   You may use a load balancer or let the client distribute requests across multiple backends.
+   You may use a load balancer, but the frontend was designed to accept multiple backends to simplify the infrastructure setup.

 3. **Anomaly Detection and Mitigation**
    Identify and block suspicious request patterns based on changes in `x-ip-address` and `user-agent` for the same session ID.